ottohellwig/ottohellwig.github.io/_posts/2023-07-25-Mastering-the-Keys.md.md

 ---
-title: Mastering the Keys: A Guide to Typing Faster
+title: Mastering the Keys
 date: 2023-07-25 15:00:00 +1000
 categories: [Guide, Typing]
-tags: [typing,wpm,test,learning]     # TAG names should always be lowercase
+tags: [typing, wpm, test, learning] # TAG names should always be lowercase
 ---

-## Becoming a Keyboard Warrior

 In today's fast-paced digital world, typing has become an essential skill.
 Whether you're a student trying to keep up with class notes, a professional aiming to improve productivity, or a writer expressing your creativity, typing faster can be a game-changer.
 In this blog, I'll share some practical tips and techniques to help you enhance your typing speed and efficiency.

-**A quick disclaimer:** I'm no typing maestro but I have climbed from 60 WPM to averaging 110 WPM comfortably on any keyboard.
+**A quick disclaimer:** I'm no typing maestro but I have climbed from 60 WPM to averaging 110 WPM _comfortably_ on any keyboard.

 So here's how I did it.

 ![Desktop View](/assets/img/mastering-the-keys/typing-test-sc.png){: w="700" h="400"}
+_My Test Results_

 ### Assess Your Current Typing Speed